kyokang1/robo-advisor/README.md

 >  + [Environment Variables](/notes/environment-variables.md)
 >  + The ["Omniparser" Exercise](/exercises/omniparser/README.md) (specifically the stock data parsing challenge)
 >  + The ["Web Requests" Exercise](/exercises/web-requests/README.md)

-## Learning Objectives

-  1. Create a tool to automate manual efforts and streamline business processes.
-  2. Gain familiarity with APIs and web services, and practice issuing HTTP requests in Python (focusing on GET requests).
-  3. Increase exposure to JSON-formatted data, and practice processing it in Python.
-  4. Leverage built-in Python modules and third-party Python packages to speed development and enhance capabilities.

 ## Setup